Additional Detail Without Additional Cost

 - Shielding the Owner and design architect from unforeseen building conditions.
-The design-build package is provided by the contractor, the venders and the subcontractors for the main systems of the home, based on the design criteria in the pricing set.
+The design-build package is provided by the contractor, the venders, and the subcontractors for the main systems of the home.
+The package is based on the design criteria in the pricing set.
 It is up to the contractor during the permit document phase to expose and identify unforeseen conditions before providing the fixed price.
 This is covered by the small fee paid to them upfront.

 - Lets the Architect get out of the contractor’s way and allows the contractor to work with their resources to build the homes “hidden” systems not seen in the house in the most efficient way.
 As long as the construction satisfies our design criteria and specifications, it’s up to the contractor on how it’s built.

-Protecting you from yourself.
-In our experience, constructions overages do not happen with a few big numbers, but instead through incremental increases over many items.
+In our experience, constructions overages do not happen with a few big numbers.
+Instead, they happen through incremental increases over many items.
 We have also seen clients get excited by fun finishes, appliances and features, and not realize they are out of the budget allowed.
 During pricing we have worked with you to align the allowances with your taste and goals.
 When we convert the allowances to specifications, we work to the contracted allowance amounts on each item.
-It is fine to get excited on a certain items and go over the allowance budget, but we want to first get you happy with the original allowances.
+It is fine to get excited on a certain items and go over the allowance budget.
+However, we want to first get you happy with the original allowances.
 If you want to increase the quality or fun of an item, it will be up to you.

 The horror stories about over budget project experiences don’t have to be true.
-Following our principle protects our clients during construction from change orders and the unforeseen costs that should have been seen, all while managing the excitement of final design and allowing you to buy cool stuff.
+Following our principle protects our clients during construction from change orders and the unforeseen costs that should have been seen.
+Meanwhile, it also manages the excitement of final design and allowing you to buy cool stuff.

 Bryan Jones, Principal Jones Pierce Inc. An Atlanta based Architectural firm specializing in custom home transformations and custom retirement homes in fun places. www.jonespierce.com